uk-gov-mirror/ministryofjustice.hmpps-delius-api/doc/architecture/decisions/0004-copy-ndelius-application-logic.md

 may not be a problem.
 However, the decision may place constraints on the type and number of endpoints the API can provide.

+The major impact of the decision is on the NDST team, as the ultimate managers of both nDelius and the Delius API.
+It is expected that the acceptance criteria of the new API will explicitly include an acceptance of this extra overhead.
+The Delius API team expects to help with planning and input on how best to manage the parallel development of the two system going forward.

 To mitigate the duplication of logic it is possible that the API application could become the single, canonical source of truth for the logic over time.
 This would involve the main nDelius application making calls to the API application as needed.
 Although this is technically feasible it would require explicit effort and prioritisation from NDST and whether this is possible and on what timescale it could happen is currently unknown.